 b.
 What possibility of appeal exists.
 If the validity of the challenge is determine by one person and not a committee, there most be an opportunity to appeal.

 c.
 The student has the obligation to provide satisfactory evidence that the challenge should be upheld.
 However, where facts essential to a determination of whether the student’s challenge should be upheld are or ought to be in the college’s own records, then the college has the obligation to produce that information.
+4. In the case of a challenge under Title 5 section 55003(p)(3), that the prerequisite is either unlawfully discriminatory or is being applied in an unlawfully discriminatory manner, the district shall promptly advise the student that he or she may file a formal complaint of unlawful discrimination.
+If the student elects to proceed with the challenge, completion of the challenge procedure shall be deemed to constitute an informal complaint pursuant to Title 5 section 59327.

 C. Curriculum Review Process